Skip to main content

 )

-Why this matters: CreateTDF succeeds even when the attribute doesn't exist on the platform (it embeds the FQN string in the TDF policy).
-The failure only surfaces later when a decryption client attempts to resolve the attribute through the KAS and gets a not_found response.
-ValidateAttributes makes that failure happen immediately, at the point of encryption, with a clear message.
+Why this matters: CreateTDF succeeds even when the attribute doesn't exist on the platform — it embeds the FQN string in the TDF policy.
+The failure only surfaces later when a decryption client attempts to resolve the attribute through the KAS.
+ValidateAttributes makes that failure happen immediately, with a clear message.

 tip

-validateAttributes / ValidateAttributes accepts up to 250 FQNs per call, matching the platform's limit.
-For larger sets, batch your FQNs across multiple calls.
+Accepts up to 250 FQNs per call, matching the platform's limit.
+For larger sets, batch across multiple calls.

 GetEntityAttributes

-Returns the attribute value FQNs assigned to a specific entity (person entity or non-person entity).
-Use this to inspect what a user, service account, or other principal has been granted — for example, to understand why someone can or cannot decrypt a TDF.
+Returns the attribute value FQNs assigned to a specific entity (person or non-person).
+Use this to inspect what a user or service account has been granted — for example, to understand why someone can or cannot decrypt a TDF.

 import "github.com/opentdf/platform/protocol/go/authorization"